 Sec.
-5 WCB Top-Up
+5 WorkSafeBC Top-Up

-An employee prevented from performing his/her regular work with the Board on account of an occupational accident that is recognized by the Workers' Compensation Board as compensable within the meaning of the Act, shall receive from the Board the difference between the amount payable by the Workers' Compensation Board and his/her regular salary.
-Such difference shall be deducted from the employee's accumulated sick leave provided the employee has such benefits to his/her credit.
-Should the employee have no sick leave to his/her credit, then he/she shall only be entitled to the amount paid by the Workers' Compensation Board.
+An employee prevented from performing their regular work with the Board on account of an occupational accident that is recognized by the WorkSafeBC as compensable within the meaning of the Act, shall receive from the Board the difference between the amount payable by the WorkSafeBC and their regular salary.
+Such difference shall be deducted from the employee's accumulated sick leave provided the employee has such benefits to their credit.
+Should the employee have no sick leave to their credit, then they shall only be entitled to the amount paid by the Workers' Compensation Board.